radicalarchivist/propublica-parler/README.md

 ## Setup

-You must have python and the youtube-dl library installed.
+You must have python and the youtube-dl,requests, and BeautifulSoup4 libraries installed.

 ### Install Python